benshimonz/V1/README.md

 *“Any person who owns a blue car, his age is between 40 and 50, his cell-phone number ends with “156”, and has a brother that called 5 or more phones belonging to employees of company X in the last month"*

 A pattern can be viewed as a query that can be executed against a graph database (similar to SELECT statement in SQL).
-The answer to such query is the union of the elements (entities and relationships) of the set of all the sub-graphs that conforms to the pattern.
+The answer to such query is the union of the elements (entities and relationships) of the set of all the sub-graphs that conform to the pattern.

-A pattern language defines a syntax for expressing patterns.
+**A pattern language defines syntax and semantics for expressing patterns.**

 Pattern languages differs in the following aspects:

-* Genericity - generic (e.g. schema-driven) vs. domain-specific
+* **Genericity** - generic (e.g. schema-driven) vs. domain-specific
-* Representation - textual (structured / controlled natural) or visual (AKA graphical, diagrammatic)
+* **Representation** - textual (structured / controlled natural) or visual (AKA graphical, diagrammatic)
-* Expressivity - The richness of the patterns that can be expressed, The expressivity is always limited (in a Gödelian sense)
+* **Expressivity** - The richness of the patterns that can be expressed.
+The expressivity is always limited (in a Gödelian sense)
-* Simplicity - How simple it is to construct new patterns and to understand existing patterns
+* **Simplicity** - How simple it is to construct new patterns and to understand existing patterns
-* Efficiency - to parse patterns and to execute pattern queries
+* **Efficiency** - to parse patterns and to execute pattern queries

 ## The V1 Pattern Language

-Many potential users won't use textual query languages.
+Many potential users won't use textual pattern (query) languages.
 The learning curve may be too sharp for someone with little prior experience in programming.
-Even users that use textual query languages may spend a lot of time on the technicalities.
+Even users that do use textual query languages often spend a lot of time on the technicalities.

 Users want to be able to pose complex queries in a manner that is coherent with the way they think.
 They want to do it with minimal technical training and minimal effort.
 The ability to express patterns in a way that is aligned with their mental processes is crucial to the flow of their work, and to the value of the insights they can deduce.